-I’m Beth, and my aim for Great Zimbabwe Guide is to provide useful, practical and honest information for anyone interested in travelling in Zimbabwe – and hopefully to showcase some positive aspects of Zimbabwe in the process.
-I was brought up in Zimbabwe and now live in Oxford, UK, with my husband and our children.
-Although I no longer live in Zimbabwe, I still consider it home in some ways, so much so that we had our wedding there rather than in UK.
+I’m Beth, and my aim for Great Zimbabwe Guide is to provide useful, practical and honest information for anyone interested in travelling in Zimbabwe – and hopefully to showcase the positive aspects of Zimbabwe in the process.
+I was brought up in Zimbabwe and now live in Oxford, UK, with my husband and kids.
+Although I no longer live in Zimbabwe, I still consider it home in some ways.
 I’ve continued to visit Zimbabwe every year since I moved away.

 I have a degree in Journalism and Media Studies from the University of Cape Town in South Africa, after which I worked in academic publishing for seven years.
 I currently work with a communications agency in Oxford and I also run an online business, The Impala Collection, selling exclusive Zimbabwean craft.
 I write this blog in my spare time – when I’m not in the office, sending products to customers, or wiping up baby food.